pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 :::

 > We can see that there is no resource pressure on this pod and that the HTTP request throughput has been constant over the selected time window.

+> Resolving this bug requires further insight into the application logic.
+For Go/C/C++ applications, you might want to try Pixie's [continuous profiling](/tutorials/profiler/) feature.
+Pixie also offers [dynamic logging](/tutorials/simple-go-tracing/) for Go applications.

 ## Related Scripts